Joint Spatio-Textual Reasoning for Answering Tourism Questions: Spatio-Textual Reasoning Network

 \subsection{Geo-Spatial Reasoner}

-Our geo-spatial reasoner consists of the following components: (1) {\bf Question Encoder} - to encode questions along with geo-spatial distances between location mentions (in the question) and a candidate entity, (2) {\bf Distance Reasoning layer} - to enable reasoning over geo-spatial distances with respect to the spatial constrains mentioned in the question, (3) {\bf Spatial Relevance Scorer} - to score and rank candidates for spatial-relevance.
+Our geo-spatial reasoner consists of the following components: (1) {\bf Distance-aware Question Encoder} - to encode questions along with geo-spatial distances between location mentions (in the question) and a candidate entity, (2) {\bf Distance Reasoning layer} - to enable reasoning over geo-spatial distances with respect to the spatial constrains mentioned in the question, (3) {\bf Spatial Relevance Scorer} - to score and rank candidates for spatial-relevance.

-{\bf Question Encoder:} The question tokens along with their location-mentions are encoded in an embedding space.
-A token can be represented by traditional word-vector embeddings, or contextual embeddings such as BERT \cite{BERT}.
+{\bf Distance-aware Question Encoder:} We generate question representations by using embedding representations of their constituent tokens along with embedding representations of their location-mentions.
+A question token can be represented by traditional word-vector embeddings, or contextual embeddings such as BERT \cite{BERT}.
 Each token representation is further appended with a one-hot encoding representing Begin ({\bf B}), Intermediate ({\bf I}) or Other ({\bf O}) labels, indicating the presence of location tokens.
 The B-I labels help the model recognize a single continuous location-mention.
-In addition, we concatenate the distance\footnote{Manhattan Distance} of the candidate entity $c$, from a location-mention to each mention token.
-Thus, question representations are candidate-dependent.
-We then encode the question using a bi-directional GRU \cite{GRU}.
-We used a series of down-projecting feed-forward layers to generate the final score for each candidate but we found this was not effective (Section \ref{sec:toy-eval}).
-We therefore augment the Question Encoder with a component designed for distance-reasoning referred to as the Distance Reasoning Layer. {\bf Distance-Reasoning Layer (DRL):} A model could score candidate-entities for relevance if, for each location mentioned in the question, it is able to (i) learn whether a location-mention needs to be considered for answering, and (ii) learn {\em how} a location-mention needs to be used for answering.
-Our design of DRL is motivated by this insight -- it learns a function which, for {\em each} location-mention $lm$ with a token at position $i$ in the question, outputs a {\em distance-weight} $w_i$.
-Here, $w_i$ captures the contribution of the spatial-distance between $lm$ and the candidate entity $c$, under the constraints mentioned in the question.
+In addition, we concatenate the distance\footnote{Manhattan Distance} of the candidate entity $c$, from a location-mention to each token-representation Thus, the question representations are distance-aware and candidate-dependent.

+Formally, let the token embedding representations in a question be given by $v_i$ $(v_0 \dots v_i \dots v_{m-1})$,where $m$ is the length of a question.
+Let the distance between the $k$th location-mention $lm_k$ and $c$ be denoted by $d_k$.
+Further, let $\phi(lm_k)$ be a function that returns the set of position indices occupied by location mention $lm_k$, i.e. it returns the set of position indices of question tokens that have been assigned the {\em B} or {I} label from the {\em B-I} encoding for location mention $lm_k$, ($\phi(lm_k)$ $ \subset \{0,\dots,m-1\}$).
+We create an $m$-dimensional distance vector $ {\mathbf d'}$ where each element $d'_i$ of the vector is given by:

+Let the one-hot vector (two dimensional) of the {\em B-I} labels for the $i$th position be $g_i$.
+The input question embedding $t_i$, $(t_0 \dots t_i \dots t_{m-1})$ is then given by: